 Yeah.

-They clear out the area, they make sure every all the bums are off the street, all the homeless are off the street, so he can just drive through and do his handshakes and and get his picture taken like uh Joe Biden getting his ice cream the other day.
+So he can just drive through and do his handshakes and get his picture taken, like Joe Biden getting his ice cream the other day.

-Um I don't think Joe's capable.
+I don't think Joe's capable.

-I mean, we have now witnessed this guy, I think I wouldn't use the word disintegrate.
+I mean, we have now witnessed this guy, I think, I wouldn't use the word disintegrate.

-Now that's what I'm looking I'm watching him closely, and I'm really beginning to get worried.
+And I'm really beginning to get worried.

-And we did have that one Democrat from New York say he gave me this blank stare and it was really strange.
+And we did have that one Democrat from New York say, he gave me this blank stare, and it was really strange.

-And we saw the G7 moment and we saw yesterday, and uh I I'm telling you, my biggest fear is Putin sees it, President Cheese sees it, the Iranian Mullers see it, Kim Jong-un sees it, radical Islamic terrorists see it.
+I'm telling you, my biggest fear is Putin sees it, President Qi sees it, the Iranian mullahs see it, Kim Jong-un sees it, radical Islamic terrorists see it.

 I'm worried about it.